Rossburn Municipality

 Rossburn Municipality is a rural municipality (RM) in the Parkland Region of Manitoba, Canada.

 It was named for Reverend Richard R. Ross, an early settler to the region.

 History

-The RM was incorporated on January 1, 2015, via the amalgamation of the RM of Rossburn and the Town of Rossburn.
+The municipality was incorporated on January 1, 2015, via the amalgamation of the former Rural Municipality of Rossburn and the town of Rossburn.
 It was formed as a requirement of The Municipal Amalgamations Act, which required that municipalities with a population less than 1,000 amalgamate with one or more neighbouring municipalities by 2015.
-The Government of Manitoba initiated these amalgamations in order for municipalities to meet the 1997 minimum population requirement of 1,000 to incorporate a municipality.
+The Government of Manitoba initiated these amalgamations in order for existing municipalities to meet the 1997 minimum population requirement of 1,000 to incorporate a municipality.